mdeloof/statig/README.md

 ### Async

 All handlers and actions can be made async.
-(This is only available on `std` for now and requires the `async` feature to be enabled).
+(This requires the `async` feature to be enabled).

 ```rust
 #[state_machine(initial = "State::led_on()")]